-Throughout many parts of the United States, the use and production of methamphetamine is on the rise.
+Throughout many parts of the United States, the use and production of methamphetamine are on the rise.
 In fact, meth remains one of the most pervasive drugs in the state of Arizona.
 In 2015, authorities seized nearly 6,400 pounds of methamphetamine – a 294 percent increase over the last six years according to the DEA.
 The drug has surpassed cocaine and is found in larger quantities than heroin.

-It’s not just west coast states that are seeing a rise in meth production and use.
+It’s not just the west coast states that are seeing a rise in meth production and use.
 In Maine, law enforcement agencies located 61 percent more labs and dump grounds in 2016 compared to 2015.
 The midwest states have seen a surge in meth use as well, with a newly released 2016 Wisconsin Methamphetamine Study showing the drug increased between 250-300 percent from 2011 to 2015.

 Why the Sudden Growth in Meth Production and Use?